athesing-point/pdc-calcs/hel-vs-refi/formulas.md

 \text{Savings %} = \frac{\$238,415.60}{\$970,243.20} \times 100\% \approx 24.57\%
 $$

-## 4. Conclusion

-Based on these calculations, the Home Equity Loan option combined with keeping the current mortgage results in significant savings compared to the Cash-Out Refinance option.
-However, individual circumstances may vary, and other factors such as closing costs, tax implications, and personal financial goals should be considered when making a decision.

 ## 5. Disclaimers

 - These calculations are for illustrative purposes only and may not reflect actual loan terms.